Dieffenbachia Root Rot — Masked by the Cane Until It Is Severe

 Symptoms

-- lower leaves yellowing in a pattern that doesn't improve even after cutting back on water
+- lower leaves yellowing in a pattern that doesn't improve even after cutting back on watering

-- soil that stays wet 2+ weeks after watering
+- soil that stays visibly wet for two or more weeks after the last watering

-- a musty, sour, or sulfurous smell from the potting medium
+- a musty, sour, or sulfurous smell coming from the potting medium itself, not just the standing water

-- upon inspection: roots that are brown to black, soft, and smell of decay
+- roots, when the plant is unpotted, that are brown to black, soft, and give off a smell of decay when handled

 Causes

-Dieffenbachia is commonly sold in peat-based nursery mixes that retain significantly more moisture indoors than in the high-water nursery environment for which they were designed.
-Pythium and Fusarium are waterborne fungal pathogens that establish rapidly in anaerobic (oxygen-depleted) soil conditions.
-Dieffenbachia's cane draws on its own internal water reserve when the root system falters, so leaf appearance lags well behind the actual state of the roots — an owner watering on a normal schedule may not notice anything is wrong until the cane's buffer is largely spent and the canopy finally shows it.
+Dieffenbachia is commonly sold in a peat-heavy nursery mix that retains far more moisture indoors than it did in the frequently irrigated nursery environment it was formulated for.
+Pythium and Fusarium are waterborne fungal pathogens that establish quickly in anaerobic, oxygen-depleted soil conditions created by that excess moisture.
+Dieffenbachia's cane draws on its own internal water reserve when the root system starts to falter, which means the visible leaf canopy lags well behind the actual state of the roots underneath — an owner watering on what looks like a reasonable schedule can go weeks without noticing anything wrong, until the cane's internal buffer is largely spent and the canopy finally shows it.

 How to Fix It